mychan24/restinginpca/notes/JustificationOfSteps.md

 	+ Why--

-		This step eliminates the offset of all (both between- and within-network) correlations of each region (i.e., each row and each column).
+		This step eliminates the magnitudes of all (both between- and within-network) correlations of each region (i.e., each row and each column).
 This procedure could prevent the components from being dominated by a region with a strong average correlation.

 		eliminate effects of hubs

 	+ _Notes_:
-		We performed double-centering procedure on the original correlation matrix instead of the z-transformed correlation matrix, because, even after excluding the negative correlations, double-centering the correlation matrix gives correlation larger than 1, which results NaN in the transformed correlation (from trying to take the log of negative values).
+		We performed double-centering procedure on the z-transformed correlation matrix, because, even after excluding the negative correlations, double-centering the correlation matrix gives correlation larger than 1, which results NaN in the transformed correlation (from trying to take the log of negative values).
 These correlations larger than 1 occur because that the centered columns could end up with negative row means.

 2. centering the rows of the rectangular matrix: